zengapay/zengapay-php/README.md

 ## Related Webhooks

 The `collection.success` and `collection.failed` events are triggered whenever something happens to a collection that you have initiated.
-For example, if it is successfully delivered or if it fails.
+For example, if it is successful or if it fails.

 The `transfer.success` and `transfer.failed` events are triggered whenever something happens to a transfer that you have initiated.
-For example, if it is successfully delivered or if it fails.
+For example, if it is successful or if it fails.

 You can configure a web link to receive notifications whenever this occurs.
-This will allow you to respond automatically whenever a collection is completed or whenever it fails.
+This will allow you to respond automatically whenever a collection or transfer is completed or whenever it fails.

 See our [Webhooks API](https://developers.zengapay.com#webhooks-ipns) documentation for more information.